friendsofstrandseq/mosaicatcher-pipeline/README.md

 - Do not change the structure of your input folder after running the pipeline, first execution will build a config dataframe file (`workflow/config/config.tsv`) that contains the list of cells and the associated paths
 - Do not change the list of chromosomes after a first execution (i.e: first execution using `count` mode on `chr21`, second execution using `segmentation` mode on all chromosomes)
+- Pipeline is unstable on **male** samples (LCL sample for example) for the moment due to the impossibility to run strandphaser (only one haplotype for the X chrom)

 ## 📕 References